Nathan Gartside

-Nathan Gartside (born 8 March 1998) is a Northern Irish footballer who plays as a goalkeeper for Loughgall.
+Nathan Gartside (born 8 March 1998) is a Northern Irish footballer who plays as a goalkeeper for Carrick Rangers.

-Early life
+Club career

 As a youth player, Gartside joined the youth academy of Northern Irish side Institute.
 He joined the youth academy of English side Watford at the age of sixteen.

-Club career

 In 2018, Gartside signed for Northern Irish side Derry City.
 In 2022, he signed for Northern Irish side Cliftonville.
+Ahead of the 2025–26 NIFL Premiership season, after a season at Loughgall, Gartside signed for Carrick Rangers.

 International career

+Gartside has represented Northern Ireland at under-17, under-19 and under-21 level, winning two caps for the under-21's in 2019.

-Gartside has been called up to represent Northern Ireland internationally.
-He was first called up to the Northern Ireland national football team for 2022 FIFA World Cup qualification.
+Gartside was first called up to the Northern Ireland national football team for 2022 FIFA World Cup qualification.

 Personal life

 Gartside was born in 1998 in Northern Ireland.
 He is a native of Maydown, Northern Ireland.